nigelhorne/App-Test-Generator/README.md

     The keyword `undef` is used to indicate that the `function` returns nothing.

 - `$module` - module name (optional).

+    Using the reserved word `builtin` means you're testing a Perl builtin function.

     If omitted, the generator will guess from the config filename:
     `My-Widget.conf` -> `My::Widget`.